Seeed-Projects/jetson-examples/reComputer/scripts/nvblox/README.md

 ## Troubleshooting

+- `reComputer run nvblox` now starts with a short stereo capability probe before the main demo.
+The probe must observe `depth`, `left_ir/right_ir` camera info, and `infra_1/infra_2` image topics before the container-side flow is allowed to start.
+- If the stereo capability probe fails, the run exits early and explains that this mobile mapping path requires stereo IR + depth input for `isaac_ros_visual_slam`.
+A plain USB link speed report such as `usb speed: 5000 Mbps` is not treated as proof that stereo input is actually available.
-- If the host Gemini2 camera stage fails, `reComputer run nvblox` now prints the tail of the host camera log, the Gemini2 device state, the current `/dev/video*` snapshot, and the readiness-probe failure details.
+- If the host camera stage fails after the capability probe passes, `reComputer run nvblox` prints the tail of the host camera log, the Gemini2 device state, the current `/dev/video*` snapshot, and the readiness-probe failure details.
 - If the host driver exits and the Gemini2 device falls back to `usb_present_no_video`, the run path automatically attempts one full recovery before exiting, so you can usually retry without unplugging the camera first.
-- If the camera is enumerated over a low-bandwidth USB link, the run path can automatically switch to the bundled low-bandwidth host profile (`config/orbbec_vslam_mobile_low_bandwidth.yaml`) and retry once without requiring a rebuild.
 - If the run still fails, use the built-in connectivity debugger to isolate the host camera stage before investigating container-side ROS discovery:

 ```sh